 While entering a new committed relationship is often described as nerve-wracking, it can also be one of the most exciting times in a person’s life.
-First-relationship anxiety, to some degree, is normal because you probably don’t know what to expect from the relationship experience.
+To some degree, first-relationship anxiety is normal because you probably don’t know what to expect from the relationship experience.

-Our goal is to equip you with the tools necessary to strengthen your emotional connection with your partner so that you may both have a successful and fulfilling relationship.
-In addition, we would like to offer you the ultimate relationship advice for your first time in the clouds.
+Our goal is to equip you with the tools necessary to strengthen your emotional connection with your partner to have a successful and fulfilling relationship.
+This article lists essential first relationship advice for your first time in the clouds.
 Therefore, we’ve researched the entire web to give you the most actionable guide to starting your first real relationship.

-1. Managing own expectations is essential to maintaining happiness in a relationship.
+1. Managing your expectations is essential to maintaining happiness in a relationship.

 We hate to be the ones to break it to you, but real-life romance seldom lives up to the ideals depicted in fiction.
 Romantic relationships are nice, but your relationship with your current partner is probably not the Romeo or Juliet fairytale you expected it to be.

 When couples break up, it’s often because one romantic partner had high expectations for the relationship and never discussed them with the other.
 Make sure your romantic connection isn’t one of those.
 Please don’t take this as me trying to cease your joy.
 You just can’t expect your relationship to look like the picture-perfect couples in movies or the flawless dance couples on TikTok.
 There’s more to those stories than meets the eye.
 Although I don’t wish to damper your enthusiasm, I want to safeguard against that error.

 The two people in each given relationship share a history unlike any other.
 So let go of preconceived notions of how things should happen and how you should behave.
 Don’t worry about the future; focus on the now instead.
 Just do what seems right.
 And for the love of God, don’t try to categorize your spouse; instead, be receptive to expanding your understanding of them.

 2. Maintaining good communication is crucial.